Configuration¶

 app.config.load_dict(json.load(fp))

-The config hook on the application object is triggered each time a value in Bottle.config is changed.
-This hook can be used to react on configuration changes at runtime, for example reconnect to a new database, change the debug settings on a background service or resize worker thread pools.
 The hook callback receives two arguments (key, new_value) and is called before the value is actually changed in the dictionary.
-Raising an exception from a hook callback cancels the change and the old value is preserved.
+Raising an exception from this callback will prevent the change and preserve the old value.

 @app.hook('config')